CloudLabsAI-Azure/AIW-Azure-Virtual-Desktop/11-MS-Teams-Optimized-Experience.md

    ![ws name.](media/ex4t1s9.png)

-1. The WVD dashboard will launch, then double click on Teams application to access it.
+1. The WVD dashboard will launch, then double click on the Teams application to access it.

    ![ws name.](media/teams12.png)